winggiver/wtm-website/README.md

 Site template for Women Techmakers Hamburg.

 This is the template website for the WTH first workshop.

-This template shall be downloaded by all participants in the workshop.
+This template shall be downloaded by all MENTORS in the workshop.

 ##Questions?